Sergei Korsakov: Legacy

 Korsakov was one of the greatest neuropsychiatrists of the 19th century and published numerous works in neuropathology, psychiatry, and forensic medicine.
 Apart from his studies on alcoholic psychosis, he introduced the concept of paranoia and wrote an excellent textbook on psychiatry published in 1893.
 Additionally, he was a proponent of the non-restraint treatment in psychiatry.
 Korsakov studied the effects of alcoholism on the nervous system and drew attention to several cases of alcoholic polyneuropathy with distinctive mental symptoms (Korsakov's syndrome).

 An able organiser, Korsakov was instrumental in founding the Moscow Society of Neuropathologists and Psychiatrists.
-The Zhurnal nevropatologii i psikhiatrii imeni Korsakova (Журнал невропатологии и психиатрии имени Корсакова, Korsakov Journal of Neurology and Psychiatry) was named after him.
+The Korsakov Journal of Neurology and Psychiatry) is named after him.

 According to a study conducted in 2015, Korsakov was included in "Russia team on medicine".
-This list includes fifty-three famous Russian medical scientists from the Russian Federation, the Soviet Union, and the Russian Empire who were born in 1757—1950.
+This list includes fifty-three famous Russian medical scientists who were born between 1757 and 1950.
 Physicians of all specialities listed here.
-Among them Vladimir Bekhterev, Vladimir Demikhov, Ivan Pavlov, Nikolay Pirogov, Victor Skumin.
+Among them were Vladimir Bekhterev, Vladimir Demikhov, Ivan Pavlov, Nikolay Pirogov, and Victor Skumin.